 The black oak or eastern black oak (Quercus velutina) is a tree of roughly 80 feet in height with an open, spreading crown.
 It has typical oak-shaped leaves with 5- to 7-inch toothed lobes separated by U-shaped notches between the lobes.
 The leaves vary in size depending on location: larger below and smaller on the sun-exposed upper branches.
 In general, the leaves are a glossy dark green on top and slightly orange-tinged beneath.
 Twig buds are velvety with white hairs.
-The bark is characteristically dark, grayish and broken into irregular rectangular blocks.
+Bark of mature trees is characteristically dark, grayish and broken horizontally into irregular rectangular blocks.
 The bark contains a unique yellow pigment which was previously used as a dye for cloth.
 Acorns have a large cap that covers over half of the seed.
 The black oak is native to North America and sheds its leaves in autumn.